goboru/GhibliBrewer/README.md

 # Colorblind-friendly palette assistance
 We carefully created and tested colorblind-friendly palettes in our package.
 In addition, we also added the option for the user to study themself which colors in a palette are more problematic in regard to colorblind-friendliness.
-It is important to note that some palettes are not categorized as "colorblind-friendly" but if you were to remove one or two colors in the palette, you can achieve this feat.
+It is important to note that while some palettes aren't labeled as "colorblind-friendly," removing one or two colors can help achieve that.
 Our function to visualize palettes and check if they are clolorblind-friendly also work with any palette defined by the user.

 **Display all colorblind-friendly palettes:**
 ```